 Putting on underwear, pants, socks and shoes can be difficult because you may not be allowed to cross your legs or bend down to your feet (90 degree Hip Precaution).
 Sit on the side of the bed or in a chair, with feet flat on the floor.
 Dress the operated leg first and undress it last.
 You may need the following if there is no one to help you dress:

 - sock aid

 - long-handled shoe horn

 - long-handled reacher

-- dressing stick
+- slip on shoes (closed heel/toe), or elastic shoelaces

 Bathing